Candice-Leigh-King/moving-moran/_posts/2021-10-10-waipio-valley-to-waimanu-valley.md

   - section-type: blog-arches
     right_image: /blog-images/image00014.jpg
     left_image: /blog-images/image00013.jpg
+  - section-type: blog-text-featured
+    text-html: >-
+      <p>Congrats, you have now made it over to the other side and you see a
+      glimpse of the campsite!&nbsp; At this point you will be so excited to finally be going downhill, but this part is almost harder than going up!
+      This side is completely unmaintained and is covered by fallen tree branches and loose rocks that you will slip on constantly.&nbsp; It was very slow going down this side because it is so steep and slippery, so be careful and take your time! &nbsp;</p>
+  - section-type: blog-window
+    window_image: /blog-images/image00005.jpg
   - section-type: blog-text
     text-html: >-
       <p>We safely made it down the mountain and into camp with one last